€5,- EU SHIPPING | FREE EU SHIPMENT FOR ORDERS OVER €50,- | USA SHIPPING €25,-

-Professor Thomas Henle of the Technical University of Dresden already demonstrated in 2006 that Methylglyoxal (MGO) is responsible for the unique antibacterial activity in Manuka Honey.
-Thomas Henle has since published several publications on Manuka Honey.
+Professor Thomas Henle of the Technical University of Dresden, demonstrated back in 2006 that Methylglyoxal (MGO) is responsible for the unique bioactive effects of Manuka Honey.
+Thomas Henle has since published several publications concerning Manuka Honey.

 "Testing for Methylglyoxal is a clear and unambiguous way to let consumers know that the unique high-quality and natural bio-active effect of this honey is really, special and exclusively applicable to the MGO Manuka Honey."

 Quote from Professor Peter Molan – discoverer UMF – University of Waikato (New Zealand)